simcesplatform/simcesplatform.github.io/README.md

 Copyright (c) the authors.
 See the file LICENSE.

-Please use MkDocs version 1.2.1, which is the newest as of 24 Jun 2021.
+Please use MkDocs version 1.4.2, which is the newest as of 24 Feb 2023.

 Naming convention of Markdown files: